trbaxter/Old-Projects/README.md

 - The fullstack capstone project I completed for the 2022 summer B2E tech track course at York Solutions.

 - A Monte Carlo simulation that estimates the value of π to an arbitrary amount of precision.\
-Includes a very rough (but interesting) visual representation of the drawn concept from the details file.
+Includes a rough (but interesting) visual representation of the drawn concept from the details file.

 <br>